danielpalstra/argocd-resource-finder/README.md

 This repository includes GitHub Actions workflows for:

-1. **Automated Testing**: Runs the test suite on multiple Python versions (3.8, 3.9, 3.10) on every push to main and pull request.
+1. **Automated Testing**: Runs the test suite on multiple Python versions (3.12, 3.13) on pull requests to main.

-2. **Code Coverage**: Generates a code coverage report and uploads it to Codecov on every push to main and pull request.
+2. **Code Coverage**: Generates a code coverage report and uploads it to Codecov on pull requests to main.

 3. **Docker Build and Push**: Builds and pushes the Docker image to DockerHub on pushes to main and when tags are created.